Tancredi Parmeggiani, Composizione, 1955, olio e tempera su tela, 129,5 x 195 cm, Collezione Peggy Guggenheim, Venezia, © Eredi Tancredi Parmeggiani.

 The exhibition Peggy and Solomon R. Guggenheim: The Avant-Gardes of Abstraction is organized by the Piedmont Region, the Municipality of Vercelli, and the Peggy Guggenheim Collection, Venice.

-In 1939 Solomon R. Guggenheim established the Museum of Non-Objective Painting in New York.
-This museum was based on the idea of pure abstraction as the absence of the figurative, whereas Peggy also turned to a more “transgressive” modernism, that of Surrealism, without however neglecting to acquire masterpieces of the abstract avant-gardes for her collection and postwar examples of the new abstraction of and Abstract Expressionism and beyond.
+In 1939 Solomon R. Guggenheim established the Museum of Non-Objective Painting in New York, based on the idea of pure abstraction as the absence of the figurative, whereas Peggy also turned to a more “transgressive” modernism, that of Surrealism, without however neglecting to acquire masterpieces of abstract avant-gardes for her collection and postwar examples of new abstraction of and Abstract Expressionism and beyond.

 The show includes over 50 paintings, the majority from the Solomon R. Guggenheim Museum, New York, by such artists as Paul Cézanne, Georges Seurat, Georges Braque, Henri Matisse, Robert Delaunay, Jean Arp, Jean Dubuffet, Pierre Soulages, Adolph Gottlieb as well as by Italian artists befriended by Peggy Guggenheim such as Edmondo Bacci, Giuseppe Santomaso, Tancredi Parmeggiani and Emilio Vedova (with a major work loaned by the Emilio and Anna Bianca Vedova Foundation, Venice).
 Two pioneering masters central to the pictorial language of abstraction in the 20th century, each represented with several works in this exhibition, were Vasily Kandinsky and Piet Mondrian.